dutchgrit/afasclient/README.md

 [![nuget badge](https://img.shields.io/nuget/v/DutchGrit.AfasClient.svg)](https://www.nuget.org/packages/DutchGrit.AfasClient/)

 # Afas Client
-The AfasClient (.NET Standard 2.0 library) samples and T4 templates using the Afas REST API.
+The AfasClient (.NET Standard 2.0 library) sample and documentation using the Afas REST API.

 This repository contains the documentation and code samples how to use the AfasClient library NuGet package listed as `DutchGrit.AfasClient`.